Understanding Neurodiversity

 Guidance for overcoming relationship challenges and any issues obstructing your path.

-Caring support while you develop skills and tools designed to help you feel confident and succeed at your goals.
+Caring support while you develop skills to help you feel confident and succeed at your goals.

-Who can benefit from neurodivergent counseling & coaching?
+Who can benefit from neurodivergent counselling & coaching?

 - Anyone who identifies as neurodivergent, highly sensitive, or empathic

-Whether you’re experiencing an inability to accomplish your goals, having difficulty identifying what are the next best steps to take, struggling in one or more of your relationships or dealing with challenges regarding 2SLGBTQ+, friendship, dating, marriage, infertility, parenting, divorce, or relocation; I will give you a safe and confidential space to focus on yourself and help you to achieve your dreams.
+Whether you’re experiencing an inability to accomplish your goals, having difficulty identifying what are the next best steps to take, struggling in one or more of your relationships or dealing with challenges related to 2SLGBTQ+, friendship, dating, marriage, infertility, parenting, divorce, or relocation; I will give you a safe and confidential space to focus on yourself and help you accomplish your goals.

-A hero is an individual who finds the strength to persevere and endure in spite of overwhelming obstacles.
+A hero is an individual who finds the strength to persevere and endure despite overwhelming obstacles.

 Footnotes